nanjizal/trilateral3/README.md

 - fracs is currently required for angle calculations.
 - trilateral3.drawing.fill requires the algorithm libraries hxPolyK, poly2trihx, and hxGeomAlgo.
 If you don't use fills you may not need these installed.
 - trilateral3.matrix.* can optionally be used with geom math library, but should be feasible to use with hxMath instead, or without any math library.
 I may look into providing an example in the future with hxMath.
-- pallette is likely a dependancy.
+- pallette is likely a dependency.
 It only provides colors, so I may try to make it optional in the future.
 - justPath is used for SVG path drawing and is likely optional.

 To quickly setup trilateral3, install kitGL to help with WebGL or Lime setup, it also provides some helpers for general javascript use.
 This engine can be used with OpenGL or any system that draws triangles with the GPU.